 UGA Extension has a county delivery model where agents, who are public service faculty members, are the primary resource for local communities.
 Extension agents have the backing of a variety of specialists who train and support programs across the state.
 These UGA faculty experts are critical to disseminating research-based information to our agents across the state.
 In turn, agents keep specialists apprised of the latest information and needs of their clients.

-Agent position openings:
+Other faculty/staff position openings:

 Position Roles and Responsibilities